paster489/cifar10_analysis/README.md

 4\.
 "LSF_err" folder shows the errors during the job run.

 5\.
-Work was executed on LSF job scheualer cluster.
+Work was executed on LSF job schedualer cluster.

 6\.
 In the file "run-gpu-torch-cifar10.lsf" there are definitions for LSF jobs.